A Framework and Benchmark for Deep Batch Active Learning for Regression: Kernels

 Out of the base kernels and kernel transformations considered above, the training labels $\Ytrain$ only influence the base kernels $k_{\mathrm{ll}}$ and $k_{\mathrm{grad}}$ through the trained parameters $\bftheta_T$, and to some extent the transformation $k_{\to\acsrfhyper{p}}$.
 Using $k_{\mathrm{lin}}$ and $k_{\mathrm{nngp}}$ with the selection methods below thus leads to passive learning or experimental design, where the entire set of training inputs $\Xtrain$ is selected before any of the labels $\Ytrain$ are computed.
 This can be much cheaper because no NN retraining is required, but is also potentially less accurate.

 Another consideration to be made when selecting a kernel is the feature space dimension $\dfeat$.
 While a low $\dfeat$ is usually beneficial for runtime purposes, larger $\dfeat$ might allow for a more accurate representation of over-parameterized NNs.
 For $k_{\mathrm{lin}}$, $\dfeat$ depends on the data set but is often rather small.
-For $k_{\mathrm{ll}}$, $\dfeat$ can be reduced using random projections, but an effective increase of $\dfeat$ requires increasing the width of the last hidden layer, which might not always be desirable.
-For $k_{\mathrm{grad}}$, $\dfeat$ is typically very large, and can be flexibly adjusted by using random projections.
-For $k_{\mathrm{nngp}}$, we have $\dfeat = \infty$, but random projections may also be applicable, see \cite{han_random_2021} for a similar application to infinite-width NTKs.
+For $k_{\mathrm{ll}}$, $\dfeat$ can be reduced using sketching, but an effective increase of $\dfeat$ requires increasing the width of the last hidden layer, which might not always be desirable.
+For $k_{\mathrm{grad}}$, $\dfeat$ is typically very large, and can be flexibly adjusted by using sketching.
+For $k_{\mathrm{nngp}}$, we have $\dfeat = \infty$, but sketching may also be applicable, see \cite{han_random_2021} for a similar application to infinite-width NTKs.